ezsolti/feign/README.md

 Contributing, bugs, suggestions
 -------------------------------

 Any reported bug or suggestion is appreciated, please [open a new issue](https://github.com/ezsolti/feign/issues/new).
-If you would like to contribute, do not hesitate so, just include tests.
+If you would like to contribute, do not hesitate to do so, just include tests.

 Tests
 -----